apache/predictionio/engines/src/main/scala/regression/local/README.md

 Prerequisite
 ------------

-You should have setup the storage for PredictionIO described [here](/#storage-setup).
+Make sure you have built PredictionIO and setup storage described [here](/#storage-setup).